MaYuxiang/mayuxiang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an associate professor in the School of Computer and Information Engineering at Henan University (one of the oldest publi universities in China).
+I am currently an associate professor in the School of Computer and Information Engineering at Henan University.

 I love traveling, photography, reading, collecting stamps, collecting park tickets, running and swimming.

 I have traveled to 28 provinces and more than 150 tourist cities in China.

 I have participated in the marathon twice and completed the full marathon (42.195 kilometres) in four hours and fifteen minutes.

 Research Interests